alexpovel/srgn/README.md

     Translates to:

     ```console
-    $ echo 'why are we not yelling?' | betterletters --upper
+    $ echo 'why are we not yelling?' | srgn --upper
     WHY ARE WE NOT YELLING?
     ```